 Vancouver Street is within a right-of-way of approximately 30m in width.
 It is considered an 'Avenue' per the DCAP (2011).
-Vancouver runs north-south with two-way vehicle travel allowed.
-It is intended for AAA Bicycle infrastructure upgrade of separated bicycle lanes in 2020.
+Vancouver runs north-south, drops roughly 3m in grade across the length of the block and allows two-way vehicle travel.
+It is intended for AAA Bicycle infrastructure upgrades in the form of separated bicycle lanes in 2020.
 Three significant trees are located in linear boulevards in the right-of-way along the project frontage.